-In this article, we will install Linux Mint 19.1 on the virtual machine using VM Workstation 15.1.0 virtualization program.
+In this article, we will setup Linux Mint 19.1 on the virtual machine using VM Workstation 15.1.0 virtualization program.

 How to Install Linux Mint 19.1 on VMware Workstation 15 Pro (15.1.0)

-You can install the Linux Mintoperating system on both your physical computer and the virtual machine.
+You can install the Linux Mintsystem on both your physical computer and the virtual machine.

-You can install and use the Mint operating system on your computer with virtualization programs such as VMware, VirtualBoxor Hyper-V. You can also download the latest version of Mint from here.
+You can install and use this operating system on your computer with virtualization programs such as VMware, VirtualBoxor Hyper-V. You can also download the latest version of Linux OS from here.
 In the previous article, we installed the Mint 18.3 operating system with Oracle VM VirtualBox.

 How to Setup Mint’s 19.1 Version on VMware Workstation 15 on Windows 10 PC

-To setup Mint’s latest version 19.1 on VMware Workstation 15, follow the instructions below.
+To setup Mint’s latest version 19.1 on VMware Workstation 15, follow the steps below.

 Open the VMware Workstation 15 virtualization program and click Create a New VM.